 Do I have to enter online?

 We'd really like you to if possible.
 It keeps our costs down and makes life much easier for our volunteer organisers.
-If however you really prefer to send us an entry form in the post, click here to download the form and send it to us with a cheque.

 Do I have to raise sponsorship?